-As guardians of Stonehenge and its World Heritage Site, we and English Heritage see this announcement as a landmark decision in the modern history of one of the most famous places in the world.
+As guardians of Stonehenge and its World Heritage Site, we and English Heritage see the announcement today (1 December 2014) as a landmark decision in the modern history of one of the most famous places in the world.

 Tunnel to reunite Stonehenge Landscape